Morgan Philpot

+Early life and education

-Philpot was born in Molalla, Oregon.
+Philpot is a native of Molalla, Oregon.
 While attending the University of Utah, he interned at the White House in 1997.

+Political career

 Having participated in Utah's caucus/convention system as a precinct chair, state delegate, and county delegate, he successfully ran for a seat in the Utah House of Representatives in 2000.
-He was re-elected in 2002.
+He took office in 2001, and was re-elected in 2002.
 Just before the end of his second term, he resigned his seat in order to attend Ave Maria School of Law in Ann Arbor, Michigan.

 Upon graduation in 2007, he returned to Utah where he worked for the Utah Attorney General's office before accepting a position as the General Counsel and Government Affairs director for Reagan Outdoor Advertising.

-Utah House of Representatives

-While in office, Philpot sponsored the Carson Smith Special Needs Scholarship bill, the Prohibition of Public Funding for Abortion and the Designation of Constitution & Bill of Rights Day in Utah.
-He received awards from the Utah Taxpayer's Association, from "Grass Roots" which gave him top honors in 2002 (the first year they started the awards), 2003 and 2004.
-He also received the "Guardian of Small Business" from NFIB and the Statesmanship Citation from the Newquist group.

-Post-legislative career

 In early 2009, Philpot declared his intention to run against the incumbent vice-chair of the state Republican party.
 He claimed victory with 52% of the vote.
 While in office, he helped to create a Web Communications committee, which dramatically increased the party's digital engagement.

-On Jan 15, 2010, he announced his resignation as party vice-chair and his intention to run for Utah's Second Congressional District.
-He advanced out of convention without a primary and was defeated by the incumbent, Democrat Jim Matheson, by 5%.

-On December 1, 2011, Philpot publicly announced his plans to run for Governor of Utah.
-He came within a few percentage points of advancing out of convention to challenge the incumbent governor in the Republican primary.
+Unsuccessful campaigns for Congress, governor, and state Senate

+Philpot resigned as Utah Republican Party vice-chair, effective January 23, 2010, and announced his intention to run for Utah's 2nd congressional district in the 2010 election, challenging incumbent Democrat Jim Matheson.
+In the November 2010 election, Matheson defeated Philpot, 50.49% to 46.06%.

+In December 2011, Philpot announced his plans to run for governor of Utah in the 2012 election, challenging incumbent Republican Governor Gary Herbert.
+Philpot said his chief issues included challenging the Patient Protection and Affordable Care Act (ACA) and federal involvement in education.
+Philpot said that if he were elected he would aggressively confront the U.S. federal government, deeming the federal government an "over-reaching tyrant" and the Obama administration as "socialist."
+He said that Utah should attempt to "nullify" the ACA and should seek to block federal eminent domain of lands, even if it meant risking arrest.
+He criticized Herbert for aligning Utah with the Common Core standards, and framed the standards as an infringement of Utah's sovereignty.
+At the Utah state Republican Convention in 2012, challengers to Herbert included Philpot, Republican state representative Ken Sumsion, David Kirkham, William Skokos, and Lane Ronnow.
+Herbert and Philpot advanced to a second ballot, where Herbert won with 63% to Philpot's 23%.

-In January 2016, Philpot announced his candidacy for the Utah State Senate.
+In 2016, Philpot ran for Utah State Senate for a Utah County seat; he was defeated by Dan Hemmert.

-Philpot became the lawyer for Ammon Bundy on May 25, 2016.
-On October 27, 2016 an Oregon jury returned a startling verdict finding Ammon Bundy not guilty on all charges.
-Philpot subsequently served as co-counsel for Ammon Bundy in the Nevada Gold Butte Standoff trial where Judge Gloria Navarro dismissed the case against Cliven, Ammon and Ryan Bundy and Ryan Payne with prejudice in early 2018 due to, among other things, outrageous government conduct.

-Philpot also represents Jeanette Finicum in her wrongful death suit against the United States government for the killing of her husband Robert Lavoy Finicum during a combined FBI and Oregon State Police roadblock related to the 2016 occupation of the Malheur National Wildlife Refuge.